 action by the Committee pursuant to notational voting shall be upon a vote of a majority of the Committee members.

-The Audit and Risk Committee shall make regular reports to the Board and ensure that all audit recommendations and concerns receive proper attention by Bank management.
-The Audit and Risk Committee shall review and reassess the adequacy of this Charter annually, confirm that all responsibilities outlined therein have been carried out, and recommend any proposed changes to the Board for approval.
-The Audit and Risk Committee shall annually review the Audit and Risk Committee's own performance.
+The Committee shall review and reassess the adequacy of this Charter annually, confirm that all responsibilities outlined therein have been carried out, and recommend any proposed changes to the Board for approval.

-The Audit and Risk Committee shall receive reports from the General Counsel or the Corporate Secretary regarding risk events involving the Board of Directors, an individual Director, and/or the General Auditor, including but not limited to a waiver of any applicable policy.
-The Audit and Risk Committee shall be responsible for ensuring that risks involving the full Board, a Director, or the General Auditor are being properly managed by the person or entity responsible, including, where applicable, the full Board, a Board committee, an individual Board member, and/or senior Bank management.
+The Committee shall receive reports from the General Counsel or the Corporate Secretary regarding risk events involving the Board of Directors, an individual Director, and/or the General Auditor, including but not limited to a waiver of any applicable policy.
+The Committee shall be responsible for ensuring that risks involving the full Board, a Director, or the General Auditor are being properly managed by the person or entity responsible, including, where applicable, the full Board, a Board committee, an individual Board member, and/or senior Bank management.

-The Audit and Risk Committee shall perform an annual self-evaluation of the committee's performance of its responsibilities as stated in the Bank's bylaws and this charter and determine whether obtaining an assessment by the General Auditor or other outside party would provide a useful additional perspective.
+The Committee shall perform an annual self-evaluation of the committee's performance of its responsibilities as stated in the Bank's bylaws and this charter and determine whether obtaining an assessment by the General Auditor or other outside party would provide a useful additional perspective.